 A few years ago, when I started writing down the ideas that would eventually form this blog, I didn’t really know where I was going with it.
 I just knew there were ideas I was fixated on that I wanted to expand on and share with others.

 After a few months, with a growing number of short pieces under my belt, I started to see a pattern emerge.
-Unbeknownst to me, a large number of the topics I had explored (about half of them, in fact) were all really descendants of the same idea.
+Unbeknownst to me, many of the topics I had explored (about half of them, in fact) were all descendants of the same idea.

 That idea?
 Less.
 Less is more, less is happiness, less is freedom, less is strength.

 Up until that point, I was under the impression that I had been writing about a whole variety of ideas – career, health, relationships, financial freedom, happiness, and fulfillment.
-But it turned out that everywhere I looked at improving life, the same answer emerged: Less.
+But it turned out that the same answer emerged everywhere I looked: Less.

 So I set out to understand where this problem comes from, why we keep doing this to ourselves, and how we can break free of it.
-Because if we can do that, then we just might have the key to many of our greatest obstacles.
+Because if we can do that, we might have the key to many of our most significant obstacles.

-As is often the case, it’ll help to understand the way we work by looking at it from an evolutionary perspective.
+As is often the case, it’ll help us understand how we work by looking at it from an evolutionary perspective.

 Remember, humans are all animals.
-We’re pretty fancy animals who have toaster ovens and 401(k)s, but we’re still animals.
+Of course, we’re fancy animals with toaster ovens and 401(k)s, but we’re still animals.
 And for most of our history, we’ve done what all other animals do – scrambled to survive.

 It behooves someone in that position to be acutely mindful of scarcity.
 Insufficient food, water, clothing, medicine, or shelter are all serious threats to survival.
 Combatting scarcity is arguably the number-one priority of the budding survivalist.